 While most consumers hurried to finish taxes by the April 15th deadline, something sinister was afoot in the United States House of Representatives.
 A move to take away your rights to buy wine directly from the winery.
 To limit your choices to whatever is sold in your local store.

-Continue readingMore TagA Really Twisted Winery Owner
+Continue readingA Really Twisted Winery Owner

 Located in the Sierra Nevada Foothills of California, Twisted Oak is a terroir-based winery that specializes in delicious handcrafted wines made in the shadow of a 350-year old California Blue Oak tree.
 Not only is the tree the winery’s namesake, but its likeness appears on the label of Twisted Oak bottles.
 But it’s not just good wine that has made Twisted Oak so successful, but Stai’s clever use of a bit of “The Princess Bride” influenced themes in creating and promoting a wine persona that includes pirates, debauchery and rubber chickens.